Eye fatigue, caused by mobile eye strain, plagues many mobile device users.

 Having a hard time deciding whether that’s an “l” or “i” on your phone, computer or e-reader?
-You may suffer from eye strain, tired eyes and even CVS–Computer Vision Syndrome.
+You may suffer from eye strain, tired eyes and or computer vision syndrome.

-Some years ago, I had Lasik surgery with mono vision correction (my right eye for reading, my left for distance).
+Some years ago, I had Lasik surgery with monovision correction (my right eye for reading, my left for distance).
 Then I could more easily read tiny type in newspapers.
-As I’ve aged, eye fatigue has increased because my eye health isn’t as good.
+As I’ve aged, eye fatigue has increased because my eyes don’t focus as well.

 Charlene not only understands simple voice commands.
 She interprets his intentions and makes suggestions based on her previous communications with him–all done without him squinting at a tiny phone screen.
 This reduces eye strain symptoms like fatigue.

 They’re a few products and herbal remedies like basil and cotton balls soaked in witch hazel that may help people experiencing tired eyes, fatigue, floaters and other eye problems.